DOT Blood Pressure - What should your blood pressure be for a DOT?

 - Department of Transportation physicals must include a blood pressure test that must be lower than or equal to 140/90.

-- Drivers with a reading between 141/91 and 159/99 require an additional medical evaluation, such as lab tests or further physician assessment, before they are allowed to drive.
-Also, visit the link to know more information.
+- Drivers with a reading between 141/91 and 159/99 require additional medical evaluation before driving, such as lab tests or further physician assessment.
+Also, read about the ten best Blood Pressure monitors for home use in 2023.

 - If the driver has a reading of 160/100 or higher, he/she is not qualified for driving until receiving treatment to get the BP within normal ranges.